sergioabreu-g/boids/README.md

 - **Boid**.
 This script acts as a container that can be accessed from the flock script.
-It's also responsible for updating the boid's position, rotation and velocity using the acceleration set by the flock's script.
+It's also responsible for updating the boid's position, rotation and velocity using the acceleration calculated by the flock's script in each frame.

 ## Built With